PacktPublishing/DevOps-for-Web-Development/README.md

 ## Instructions and Navigation

 All of the code is organized into folders.
 Each folder starts with a number followed by the application name.
-For example, `Chapter 2`.
+For example, `Chapter02`.

 Code Snippet:
 ```